Procedure Guide ·Vet Visit ·2026

 Wellness Coverage Basics

-Standard accident and illness policies do not cover routine vet visits, exams, or vaccines.
-These are considered preventive care.
-Optional wellness add-ons reimburse $100-$250 annually for routine exams, vaccines, and preventive screenings.
+Standard policies do not cover routine vet visits, exams, or vaccines.
+These are preventive care.
+Wellness add-ons reimburse $100-$250 annually for routine exams, vaccines, and screenings.

 Red flag · Routine exclusion